 In the end, it depends on your flavor preferences and whether you have a very tight carb budget.

-Peanut butter might work better for sauces and dressings, depending on the other ingredients.
+Most brands of keto peanut butter might work better for sauces and dressings, depending on the other ingredients.
 Almond spread might work better with sweeter dishes.

 Both are great low-carb options when following a ketogenic diet.